markmerz/ladspa-sq-sv/README.md

 left shoulder says that i can hear the difference between 48k and 96k, so no raspberry for me.

-I'm quite happy with plugins current perfomance.
+I'm quite happy with plugins current performance.
 I's sounds way better then those hardware SQ decoders that i have listened: sony sqd-2020 and sqd-2050.
 It does not yet reach to directional separation of legendary Fosgate Tate II 101A, but stay tuned, because i have couple of ideas in that direction.